 If your child displays any of the above warning signs, it may be time to schedule their first orthodontic appointment, even if they’re younger than age 7.
 At Fry Orthodontics, your initial exam is free!
-Schedule an in-office orthodontic visit or opt for a virtual visit to get started.
+Schedule an in-office orthodontic visit or call 913.469.9191 to schedule a Video Exam.
 We have 13 convenient locations across the Kansas City metro, spread throughout Overland Park, Olathe, Shawnee, Prairie Village, Ottawa, Lee’s Summit, Raytown, Northland, Blue Springs, Leavenworth, and Lawrence.

 What’s the Ideal Age to Begin Braces?

 The optimal time to consider braces for orthodontic treatment is during early adolescence, typically between the ages of 10 and 14.
 At this stage, preteens and younger teens have most, if not all, of their permanent teeth, and their jawbone tissue is still pliable and responsive to adjustments.

 Determining the precise age for braces depends on two key factors: the extent of the treatment required and the eruption of permanent teeth.